 What will happen?

-- The police will help manage the situation and protect family members
+- help manage the situation and protect family members

-- They will give information about your choices and ask what action you want to take, if any.
+- tell you about your choices and ask what action you want to take, if any.

 What action can the police take?